 All dogs need certain vitamins and minerals to thrive.
 Fortunately, these can all be found in a complete and balanced diet.
 If you are feeding your dog a commercial diet with the AAFCO label, then the food contains all the vitamins and minerals necessary to keep your dog healthy.
 You can take this a step further and choose a diet made with high-quality ingredients.
 Many experts agree that the vitamins and minerals in diets made with high-quality ingredients are more easily absorbed and used by your dog's body.

 If you choose to feed a home-prepared diet to your dog, then you may need to add vitamins and minerals to make the food complete and balanced.
 You must work with your veterinarian to find the right recipes and source the appropriate vitamins, minerals, and supplements.
 Consider using a website like BalanceIt.com or PetDiets.com.
 These sites are excellent tools to help you create a recipe that is complete and balanced.
 You can even develop recipes for dogs with specific health concerns.
 If the homemade diet is intended to treat a certain condition, your vet may prefer to refer you to a veterinary nutritionist to help you develop the right diet for your dog.

 If you are feeding your dog a complete and balanced diet, there is generally no reason to supplement with vitamins and minerals.
 Adding supplements can cause problems if your dog gets too much of something.
 For example, adequate Vitamin A is important for a dog's metabolism and immune system, but too much can cause serious toxicity.
-Vitamin A overdose can cause loss of appetite, lethargy, joint pain and stiffness, weight loss, GI problems, and more.
+Vitamin A overdose can cause loss of appetite, lethargy, nausea, peeling skin, weakness, tremors, convulsions, paralysis, and death.

 Only give your dog vitamins, minerals, or supplements in the following situations: